mughalhsm/networking-exercises-notes/README.md

 Static algorithms do not take into account the state of the target group.

-## Dynamic Algorithms

-Dynamic algorithms consider the state of the target group (e.g., server).
-They require communication between these two systems to make decisions about sending requests to the target group.

 ### Round Robin

 Requests are sent to servers in a sequential, round-robin fashion.